Dositheos (Samaritan)

-Dositheos (occasionally also known as Nathanael, both meaning "gift of God") was a Samaritan religious leader of Arab origins.
+Dositheos (occasionally also known as Nathanael, both meaning "gift of God") was a Samaritan religious leader.
 He was the founder of a Samaritan sect often assumed to be Gnostic in nature, and is reputed to have known John the Baptist, and been either a teacher or a rival of Simon Magus.

 Christian and Jewish sources

 Dositheos probably lived in the first century CE.
+Eusebius and the Pseudo-Clementines portray Dositheus as Jewish, while Pseudo-Tertullian and Philastrius describe him as Samaritan.
+According to Epiphanius, he was an ambitious Jew who later allied himself with the Samaritans.

-According to Pseudo-Tertullian, he was the first to deny the Nevi'im (Prophets), which gave rise to the party of the Sadducees.
-Jerome gives the same account.
+According to Pseudo-Tertullian, he was the first to deny the Nevi'im (Prophets).
+Jerome gives the same account, saying, "I say nothing of the Jewish heretics who before the coming of Christ destroyed the law delivered to them: of Dositheus, the leader of the Samaritans who rejected the prophets".
 Hippolytus begins his enumeration of the 32 heresies by mentioning Dositheos; hence the sect is made to appear older than the Sadducees, and on the heresy is based the system of Philaster.
 He was not mentioned by the two early patristic authors Justin Martyr or Irenaeus.

 The Samaritan chronicler Abu al-Fatḥ of the fourteenth century, who used reliable native sources, places the origin of the Dosithean sect in the time before Alexander the Great.
 The rabbinical sources also contain obscure references to Dositheos and Sabbæus as the two founders respectively of the Samaritan sects of the Dositheans and Sabuæans.
 These have been identified with the Samaritans Sabbæeus and Theodosius, of whom Josephus relates, that they defended before the Egyptian king Ptolemæus Philometor against Andronicus, the advocate of the Jews, the sanctity of Mount Gerizim.

 The Samaritan chronicles (the Book of Joshua and Abu al-Fath's Annales) recount a similar discussion between Zerubbabel and Sanballat.
 Josephus stated that the Samaritans had two advocates, he doubtless meant the two apostles Dositheus and Sabbæus, whose doctrine, including the sanctity of Mount Gerizim, rejection of the prophetical books of the Old Testament and denial of the resurrection, was on the whole identical with that of the Samaritans.